-During the six months ended June 30, 2023, the Company also allocated \$171.1 million to intangible assets acquired under its Liquidity & Succession solution and as part of the acquisition of Boenning & Scattergood's Private Client Group on January 31, 2023.
-These transactions include potential contingent payments of up to \$91.6 million, which may become payable over the next five years.
+The Company accounted for fifteen other acquisitions as asset acquisitions during the year ended December 31, 2023.
+These transactions included initial consideration of \$180.4 million, including \$142.3 million of which was allocated to client relationships and \$38.1 million of which was allocated to advisor relationships.
+These transactions include potential contingent payments of up to \$73.1 million in the three years following the closing if certain asset growth is achieved.
 The Company has not recognized a liability for these contingent payments as the amounts to be paid will be uncertain until a future measurement date.
-See Note 7 - Goodwill and Other Intangibles, Net. for additional information.
+See Note 7 - Goodwill and Other Intangibles, Net, for additional information.